 8. Use coupons as often as you can.
 Diapers are a great product to use for coupons; often brand names can be less expensive than store brands this way.
 This can really add up over the time kids are in diapers.
-Sometimes stores even have their own coupons available on line, such as the multiple discounts on diapers.com.
+Sometimes stores even have their own coupons available online.

 9. Definitely do cost out the price for cloth diapers.
 Depending on how long your child will be in diapers, and the cost of electricity and water, etc., this may be a better option for you.

 10. Keep your eye on the sales.
 Stock up when things are at a great price – but don’t buy more than you’ll realistically need or you’ll be wasting money.